TL;DR:

 -

-Epom ad exchange is an internal product, mainly designed for self-serve DSP clients and white-label DSP owners who do not have their own SSP connections.
-The platform allows clients to trade between Epom WL DSP and Epom SSP partners.
+Epom Ad Exchange is an internal product designed for self-serve DSP clients and white-label DSP owners who do not have their own SSP connections.
+It allows clients to trade between Epom WL DSP and Epom's SSP partners.
+It is not available as a standalone white-label product at this time.